Normal Distribution and Normality

 Shape of Normal Distribution

-- The probability density function curve of a normal distribution is “bell” shaped.
+- A normal distribution's probability density function curve is “bell” shaped.

 - All normal distributions are symmetric and have bell-shaped density curves with a single peak.